tlkvstepan/CaSSIS_color_and_stereo/README.md

-# Stereo processing for TGO CASSIS camera.
+# Running NASA Ames Stereo Pipeline with TGO CASSIS.
-Repository to store code for stereo processing of TGO CASSIS image.
+Repository to store code for stereo processing of TGO CASSIS..

 **/isis_scripts**